11notes/docker-certbot/README.md

 # Alpine :: Certbot
 ![size](https://img.shields.io/docker/image-size/11notes/certbot/2.7.4?color=0eb305) ![version](https://img.shields.io/docker/v/11notes/certbot?color=eb7a09) ![pulls](https://img.shields.io/docker/pulls/11notes/certbot?color=2b75d6) ![activity](https://img.shields.io/github/commit-activity/m/11notes/docker-certbot?color=c91cb8) ![commit-last](https://img.shields.io/github/last-commit/11notes/docker-certbot?color=c91cb8)

-Run LetsEncrypt Certbot based on Alpine Linux.
+Run Certbot based on Alpine Linux.
 Small, lightweight, secure and fast 🏔️

-This container will start a nginx webserver on port 8080 to retrieve certs via http method (default).
-It will also redirect any FQDN from HTTP to HTTPS.
-Certificate retrieval via DNS is possible too.
+## Description
+With this image you can create certificates from Let’s Encrypt either via HTTP challenge (TCP:80) or via DNS (RFC2136).
+This image will start a Nginx webserver listening for the HTTP challenge.
+It will produce all different kind of certificates that can then be used in other systems.
+It will also call an optional webhook on each certificate renewal (success or fail).
+As a bonus, it will redirect all HTTP calls (not from Certbot) permanent to HTTPS.

 ## Volumes
 * **/certbot/etc** - Directory of config.yaml and dns.ini